mlange-42/som/README.md

 som --help
 ```

-Here are some examples how to use the command line tool, using the well-known World Countries dataset.
+Here are some examples how to use the command line tool, using the World Countries dataset.

 **Train** an SOM with the dataset: